JoshuaMoni/CS760-Predicting-Song-Popularity/README.md

 ### Overview
 - Main idea is to predict if a song will be popular from metadata features.
-- Original features are collected from Spotify using spotipy
+- Original features are collected from Spotify using spotipy.

 ## Requirements
 - See `requirements.txt`
-- Best to use conda envs `conda create -n predict_song`

 ### Datasets